dtoczala/watson-landing-page/README.md

 Andrew Freed has an excellent series of articles that cover the [testing pyramid](https://developer.ibm.com/watson/blog/2016/09/21/cognitive-system-testing-part-1-how-to-test-a-cognitive-system-and-why-its-so-important/), and discuss cognitive system concepts for [smoke testing](https://developer.ibm.com/watson/blog/2016/10/03/cognitive-system-testing-smoke-testing/), [accuracy testing](https://developer.ibm.com/watson/blog/2016/11/07/cognitive-system-testing-part-5-overall-system-accuracy-testing/), [ingestion](https://developer.ibm.com/watson/blog/2016/10/19/cognitive-system-testing-testing-at-the-beginning-with-ingestion-verification-test/) and [NLP](https://developer.ibm.com/watson/blog/2016/10/31/cognitive-system-testing-natural-language-processing-unit-testing/) testing, and finally [unit testing](https://developer.ibm.com/watson/blog/2016/11/21/cognitive-system-testing-so-i-dont-need-to-unit-test-my-cognitive-system/).
 The series is a great overview of cognitive testing concepts.

+There are also some good tools available to help you in you testing of your Watson cognitive services.
+There is the [Watson Cognitive Testing Framework](https://github.com/joe4k/wdcutils/) for measuring performance, which provides several commonly used performance metrics of custom ML models (Accuracy, Precision/Recall/F1, Confusion Matrix, AUC).

 ### References for Further Reading
 - [Andrew Freed Blogs](https://developer.ibm.com/watson/blog/author/afreed/) - Andrew has done some thinking about cognitive testing, his blog posts will give you some insight into solid testing approaches.
 - [Cognitive Quality Assurance \- An Introduction](https://brainsteam.co.uk/2016/03/29/cognitive-quality-assurance-an-introduction/) and [Cognitive Quality Assurance \- Performance Metrics](https://brainsteam.co.uk/2016/05/29/cognitive-quality-assurance-pt-2-performance-metrics/) - both authored by James Ravenscroft, with some good advice and introduction to the concepts of accuracy, precision, recall, and confusion matrices.
+- [Watson Cognitive Testing Framework](https://github.com/joe4k/wdcutils/) - a great set of Python Notebooks for measuring the performance of NLC, Discovery, Conversation, R&R, and Visual Recognition.

 ## Watson/Bluemix Security Concerns
 There are some very real security implications that you will have to consider when developing applications and systems that use the IBM Cloud, and the Watson services hosted on that cloud.